marcusnobrega-eng/HydroPol2D/README.md

 Please, refer to the Supplementary Material for detailed information on the interfaces and equations used in the software.

+We show details of how to run the model at the end of the file.

-Copyright (c) 2023-present Marcus Nóbrega and other contributors
+Copyright (c) 2023-present Marcus Nóbrega and other contributors (Luis Miguel Castillo, Matheus Schroeder, and Cesar do Lago).

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute subject to the following conditions: